lindbrook/packageRank/README.md

 To make life a little easier, [‘packageRank’](https://CRAN.R-project.org/package=packageRank) does two things.
-First, when the date of the log you want is not available (due to timezone rather than server issues), you’ll get the last available log as a substitute and a warning that provides an estimate of when that log should be available.
+First, when the date of the log you want is not available (due to time zone rather than server issues), you’ll get the last available log as a substitute and a warning that provides an estimate of when that log should be available.